The following Wills & Probate practice note provides comprehensive and up to date legal information covering:

-Although it is more likely that the practitioner will be concerned with the operation of the rules of apportionment after the death of the testator, they have to be considered at the moment of drafting the Will.
-Whenever a Will creates a trust for persons in succession, the rules of apportionment should be applied unless they have been excluded by the Will.
+The rules of apportionment should be considered at the moment of drafting the Will.
+Whenever a Will creates a trust, some rules of apportionment may be applied or excluded unless they have been dealt with expressly in the wording of the Will.

-While it is true to say that most Wills do exclude their operation, it is necessary for the rules to be understood before a decision as to their exclusion or not can be made.
-Essentially, their purpose is to strike a balance between those interested in the capital of the trust (the remaindermen) and those interested in the income derived from that capital (the life tenant).
+Essentially, the purpose of the apportionment rules is to strike a balance between those interested in the capital of the trust (the remaindermen) and those interested in the income derived from that capital (the life tenant).
 These rules have been set out in cases and by statute.

-In the main, the reasoning behind the rules is that a testator, should they have put their mind to it, would probably have wanted the trustees to maintain that balance.
-Therefore, equity intervenes to presume that intention on behalf of the testator.
-Because the principle of apportionment will always be presumed, there is no necessity to seek any evidence of intention to include the rule.
-However, evidence must be sought to dispel the presumption.
+In the main, the reasoning behind the rules was that a testator, had they thought about it, would probably have wanted the trustees to maintain that balance.
+Therefore, equity intervened to presume that intention on behalf of the testator.
+As the principle of apportionment was always to be presumed, there was no necessity to seek any evidence of intention to include the rule (although evidence would be needed to dispel the presumption).